What is brachymetatarsia?

 Acute lengthening is a single stage operation that will allow the surgeon to lengthen the bone in one procedure creating a space between the bone ends which is filled with bone graft harvested from the patient’s pelvis.
 A wire is inserted to keep the bone graft in place.
 After surgery, the patient’s foot is put in a cast, and the patient cannot bear weight on the foot until the bone is fully consolidated and healed.
 The wire is removed after six weeks, and this is an outpatient procedure that takes place in the office.
 Once the cast is removed, the patient can bear weight in a protected boot as they can tolerate it.
 Most patients will be able to walk in sneakers within approximately 10-12 weeks after surgery.

-Why come to the International Center for Limb Lengthening for treatment of brachymetatarsia?
+Why choose the International Center for Limb Lengthening for treatment of brachymetatarsia?

 With a collective experience of over thirty years of helping patients with lower leg, foot and ankle problems, the Foot and Ankle Service of the Rubin Institute is one of the leading treatment centers for foot and ankle conditions in the United States.
 Your doctor will take the time to make sure you understand all of your options and then will customize your treatment to meet your specific needs.
 Our patients benefit from our team-centered approach with world-renowned surgeons and specialized physician assistants, nurses and physical therapists.
 We help patients with brachymetatarsia achieve their best possible result.